anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 operations and management complexity.

 At the edge, the infrastructure may further include ruggedised hardware for harsh environments and hardware with different form factors.

-Finally, there is a need to integrate, and to consider extreme-edge devices which can be part of the ecosystem, and offer programability and processing capabilities.
-Ultimately, can be considered for the end-to-end orchestration, and can be used to comply with extreme requirements for some of the use cases.
+With the evolution of IoT and ubiquitous connectivity (inclusive of personal devices) to consider extreme-edge devices as part of the ecosystem.
+This will require need to integrate with and offer programmability
+and processing capabilities for these devices.

+The end-to-end orchestration will need to support the extreme edge use cases.

 Telco Edge Cloud: Infrastructure Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~